 As the modern workplace continues to evolve, it’s beginning to look like working remotely is here to stay.
 San Francisco is one of the best-equipped cities for remote work with its endless supply of laid-back coffee shops and calming outdoor spaces, but some cities are not as accommodating.
 Fortunately, many of Common’s homes offer spaces designed for remote work, creating a motivating atmosphere conducive to remote work in any city.

 Common City Gardens is more than just its rooftop.
-With private rooms in coliving spaces starting at $958/month and too many included amenities to count (like routine professional cleanings, high-speed WiFi, and even household essentials like hand soap and toilet paper), City Gardens is one of the best ways to live and work in San Francisco.
+With private rooms in coliving spaces and too many included amenities to count (like routine professional cleanings, high-speed WiFi, and even household essentials like hand soap and toilet paper), living at Common is one of the best ways to live and work in San Francisco.
 Don’t just take our word for it, though.
-Start exploring Common City Gardens, and discover how Common is creating homes for the future.
+Start exploring our communities in San Francisco, and discover how Common is creating homes for the future.